Discover more from Polemics

 Harmony Korine - Film director known for his films about morbid poverty and mental retardation.

-Haruki Murakami - The second heir of Mishima that made Japanese fiction popular again among gen-x and millennials.
+Haruki Murakami - The second heir of Mishima who made Japanese fiction popular again among gen-x and millennials.

 Hate - The most powerful emotion creating art and something most normies fear.